DeanMSweeney/llm-unlearning/README.md

 # Machine Unlearning for Mitigating Social Biases in LLMs

-This repository contains an implementation of gradient-based unlearning techniques for mitigating gender bias in pre-trained language models.
-This work was completed as a class project for EECS 598, recreating the methods described in
+Large language models (LLMs) inherit and amplify social biases present in their training data.
+This motivates the need for targeted debiasing methods that preserve model utility.
+In this repository, we reproduce the Partitioned Contrastive Gradient Unlearning (PCGU) method and extend it from binary gender bias to a multi-class setting that includes neutral demographic categories.
+We introduce a spread-based gradient importance metric to identify and selectively update parameters most responsible for multi-class bias.
+Experiments on BERT and RoBERTa show that the proposed multi-class PCGU approach achieves bias scores closest to the unbiased target while maintaining substantially higher language quality than existing debiasing methods.

-Yu, C., Jeoung, S., Kasi, A., Yu, P., & Ji, H. (2023), *Findings of the ACL*.
+This work was completed as a class project for EECS 598 as an extension of the work described in Yu, C., Jeoung, S., Kasi, A., Yu, P., & Ji, H. (2023), *Findings of the ACL*.

 ![Poster](poster.png)